oxidized-playground/hello-world/readme.md

 **WARNING!** If you have an Alten laptop and do not have your own admin rights, YOU ARE NOT ALLOWED TO FULLY UNINSTALL WSL.
 If you don't want to use WSL, you can ignore the devcontainer part of this guide and install rust directly on your system from https://www.rust-lang.org/ If you keep everything default in the installer, you should be able to compile this hello world.
 Don't forget to install the extensions in VSCode.

+**NOTE:** We expect everyone to use the devcontainer as it's the easiest to setup.
+If you deviate from the install guide, please make sure your development environment works before starting the playground.

 ## Prerequisites
 - VSCode
 - Github access